antonismyl/TransifexTicketBuilder/README.md

 - Structured documentation sections
 - Embedded images (base64) for immediate JIRA compatibility
 - Priority and score summary for quick triage

-## Changelog

-### Latest Update
-- **Markdown output format**: Output now uses proper Markdown formatting with headers and bold text for better Jira compatibility
-- **Full Q&A format**: Replaced letter-based answers (ABCDE) with complete questions and selected answers for clarity
-- **Improved question clarity**: Shortened and simplified question text:
-  - "How important is this BUG for the customer?" → "What's the impact on the customer?"
-  - "What kind of customer is affected?" → "Customer Plan?"
-  - "Is this a possible churn customer?
-CSM will give this info." → "Churn Risk?"
-  - "How long can the customer wait for the fix?" → "How urgent is this fix?"
-- **Condensed answer options**: Made all answer choices more concise and actionable
-- **Enhanced output structure**: Customer details now display as header, optimized spacing, removed redundant sections